exyi/pg2parquet/README.md

           - prefer:  Attempt to connect with TLS but allow sessions without (default behavior compiled with SSL support)
           - require: Require the use of TLS

+      --ssl-root-cert <SSL_ROOT_CERT>
+          File with a TLS root certificate in PEM or DER (.crt) format.
+When specified, the default CA certificates are considered untrusted.
+The option can be specified multiple times.
+Using this options implies --sslmode=require

       --macaddr-handling <MACADDR_HANDLING>
           How to handle `macaddr` columns